Jennifercheriyan09/TalentScoutChatbot/README.md

 TalentScout demonstrates how modern LLMs, speech technologies, and thoughtful UX design can be combined to build a realistic, scalable AI hiring assistant.
 The system goes beyond static Q&A by offering adaptive, personalized, and multilingual interviews, closely mimicking real-world recruiter behavior.

+# Deployment
+This application is deployed on an AWS EC2 Instance running Amazon Linux 2023.